juliohsu/NumberFacts/README.md

 Hi, this is my new website which give you useful and insteresting facts about humanity history, based on the random number or you can just insert your desired number!

-PS: TO run normally this website, you have two options:
+PS: To run normally this website, you have two options:

 Deactive your website protection